Leaderless Consensus of a Hierarchical Cyber-Physical System: Introduction

-Therefore, this paper formulates a general mathematical model for a hierarchical CPS to break through the above two restrictions and investigates its related consensus problems.
-The first layer of the proposed model is the physical layer, where physical systems are approximated by first-order integrators.
+This paper formulates a general mathematical model for a hierarchical pyramid CPS to break through the two above-mentioned restricted conditions and investigates its related consensus problems.
+The first layer of the proposed model is the physical layer, where physical systems are restricted as first-order integrators.
 The other layers are hierarchical cyber layers for computation and communication.
-It is significant to mention that interlayer communication delays are considered in the proposed model.
+Interlayer communication delays are considered in the proposed model.

-One of the applied scenarios of the proposed method is to solve the power-sharing problem in the power system.
-The generators can be regarded as the nodes in the physical layer, and the dispatch organizations (DOs) at multiple levels can be regarded as the nodes in the hierarchical cyber layers.
-To be specific, the DOs in the second layer is responsible for inter-provincial power dispatch, while the DOs in the third layer perform power dispatch in a larger area such as different regions.
-For the stable operation of the power grid, the main goal of the control system is to share the load demand among different generators, in other words, to force the power output of generators to reach the same ratio concerning their maximum power output.
 The major contributions of this study can be listed as follows: \begin{itemize} \item [1)] Presenting a hierarchical model with distributed consensus protocols.
 It is closer to the pyramid structure of human society, and its subgroups are allowed to have different communication graphs. \item [2)] Providing a necessary and sufficient condition for the consensus of the hierarchical CPS with interlayer delays. \item [3)] Applying the proposed model to solve the power-sharing problem in the power system. \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{chap02} constructs the mathematical formulation of the proposed hierarchical CPS.
 Section \ref{chap03} presents distributed protocols.
 Section \ref{chap04} analyzes the convergence properties of the hierarchy model without the interlayer delay, while section \ref{chap05} takes this interlayer delay into the account and presents a necessary and sufficient condition for the consensus.
 The simulation results of the proposed model are given in section \ref{chap06}.
 Finally, section \ref{chap07} concludes the paper.
-All the proofs and primary lemmas are placed in Appendices \ref{appen} and \ref{appen_B}.
+All the proofs are placed in Appendix \ref{appen_theorem}.